The Jing Mei Community Handbook contains important information about our daily operations and BSD Policies/Procedures:

 - Has the effect of substantially disrupting the orderly operation of the school.

-Jing Mei Elementary is a bullying and harassment free, weapons free, and drug free zone!
+Jing Mei Elementary is a harassment, intimidation, and bullying free, weapons free, and drug free zone!
 To read more about Bellevue School District’s Bullying Prevention Program, follow the link:

 A “weapon” is any instrument that threatens, or appears to threaten, the safety of the school community.
 Any student with an object resembling a knife, gun, or other possibly dangerous instrument, regardless of the object’s actual ability to cause harm or the intent of the bearer of such an object, can receive the severest of consequences, including police contact, suspension and expulsion.

-Bellevue School District has a new “SafeSchools Alert” reporting system to assist in tracking harassment, intimidation, and bullying incidents, compiling data, and responding in a timely manner.
+Bellevue School District has a “SafeSchools Alert” reporting system to assist in tracking harassment, intimidation, and bullying incidents, compiling data, and responding in a timely manner.
 This online incident reporting and tracking system allows students, staff, and parents to confidentially report safety concerns 24 hours a day, 7 days a week.
-Hyperlinks to this system will be added to our school website and district website (see below).
 Each user will be able to report via text, email, web, or phone.
-More information about the Bellevue School District Harassment, Intimidation, and Bullying policy and procedures can be found on the school district website under Board Policy and Procedure 1601. https://bsd405-wa.safeschoolsalert.com/
+More information about the Bellevue School District Harassment, Intimidation, and Bullying policy and procedures can be found on the school district website under Board Policy and Procedure 3207 and 3207P.

 Lost and Found